On Tuesday, November 6, 2012, we crossed the threshold spoken of more than 200 years ago:

 Alexis de Tocqueville, French historian 1805 - 1859

 "From bondage to spiritual faith; From spiritual faith to courage; From courage to liberty, From liberty to abundance; From abundance to complacency; From complacency to apathy; From Apathy to dependence; From dependence back into bondage."

 Alexander Tyler on the cycle of self rule, 1747 -1813

 "The budget should be balanced, the Treasury should be refilled, public debt should be reduced, the arrogance of officialdom should be tempered and controlled, and the assistance to foreign lands should be curtailed, lest Rome become bankrupt.
 People must again learn to work instead of living on public assistance."

 Cicero, 55 BC

-Apparently we have learned nothing in the past 2068 years.
+Apparently we have learned nothing from the past.

 Posted on website November 7, 2012

 Posted to website on November 11, 2012